danlishka/my-chainloop-demo/README.md

+# Chainloop Demo

+Source code used:
+- in Chainloop documentation, how-to guides anbd blog posts,
-Source code used to demo the integration with Chainloop [seen here](https://www.youtube.com/watch?v=iBTVpjNaE6M)
+- to demo the integration with Chainloop [seen here](https://www.youtube.com/watch?v=iBTVpjNaE6M).

-Note: Repository forked from https://github.com/bopbi/simple-todo
+Note: The example simple-todo app has been taken from https://github.com/bopbi/simple-todo

-# simple-todo
+## simple-todo

 A Simple REST Server app, using golang and sqlite, build for testing client app, the SQLITE file already contain some example data

-## REST API
+### REST API

 - GET ALL